moxvallix/qrshot/README.md

-       read open <location>        - scans qr code from file, opening any URLs read clip <location>        - scans qr code from file, copying it to clipboard qrshot gen <string>                - generates a qr code from a string gen img <string> <location> - generates a qr code from a string, saving it as a png in ~/Pictures, or to specified location gen clip <string>           - generates a qr code from a string, saving it as a png and copying it to the clipboard qrshot clip                        - generates a qr code from the clipboard clip img <location>         - generates a qr code from the clipboard, and saves the png image to ~/Pictures, or the specified location clip copy                   - generates a qr code from the clipboard, saving it as a png and copying it to the clipboard
+       read open <location>        - scans qr code from file, opening any URLs read clip <location>        - scans qr code from file, copying it to clipboard qrshot gen <string>                - generates a qr code from a string gen img <string> <location> - generates a qr code from a string, saving it as a png in the current directory, or to specified location gen clip <string>           - generates a qr code from a string, saving it as a png and copying it to the clipboard qrshot clip                        - generates a qr code from the clipboard clip img <location>         - generates a qr code from the clipboard, and saves the png image to the current directory, or the specified location clip copy                   - generates a qr code from the clipboard, saving it as a png and copying it to the clipboard
 ```